2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

 > [!TIP]
 > When data is converted, it will assign a **Content-Type** to the generated data.
-> Ideally this is done in a controlled way, using `[ContentType]` attributes on the data objects.
+> Ideally this is done in a controlled way, using [`[ContentType]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeAttribute) attributes on the data objects.
 >
 > 👉🏼 See [](xref:NetCode.Data.Coded.ContentTypes)